AbhiSaphire/GAVTK/README.md

 ## Installation
 1. Create a Virtual Environment
+2. Clone the repository
-2. Use package manager to install setup.py file
+3. Use package manager to install setup.py file
 ```bash
 pip3 install .
 ```